Bjordanhunter/PCPP-coursework/1-OOP and Classes/README.md

 mobile phone is turned off
 mobile phone is turned off
 ```

 ### My results:
+As demonstrated in the code, phone numbers can be strings, as maybe need if numbers include a separator for the prefix i.e. `1234 56789, 9876-54321` as aposed to all one number `123456789`.
 ```
 mobile phone 1000 is turned on
 mobile phone 2000 is turned on